mattrush/vmlab-ng/README.md

 RESTful API and web interface to vmlab.

 # Warning
-The PHP here is procedural and very kludgey.
+The PHP here is procedural.
 I basically treated it as bash with web functions.